 During the last reauthorization, INGAA petitioned Congress to remove the statutory requirement for mandatory reassessments every seven years for natural gas transmission pipeline in HCAs.
-We have previously provided Congress with the rationale supporting this amendment, along with detailed technical support and evidence of the concurrence by many groups including OPS, GAO, international pipeline safety experts and consensus standard organizations.
+We have previously provided Congress with the rationale supporting this amendment, along with detailed technical support and evidence of the concurrence

 As part of the PIPES Act, Congress directed OPS to present a recommendation on whether to amend the law governing reassessment intervals on natural gas transmission pipelines.
 Deputy Secretary of Transportation Adm.
 Thomas Barrett outlined the numerous reasons why the seven-year requirement should be rescinded in a memo to Congress dated November 27, 2007.
-The GAO developed a report6 on this issue as well, stating in 2006:
+The GAO developed a report on this issue as well, stating in 2006: